0xSmilingLizard/Receiver2Mods.SneakBotMania/README.md

 # SneakBotMania

-A mod for `Receiver 2`, that adds a timer to spwan stalker entities and related settings.
+A mod for Receiver 2, that adds a timer to spwan stalker entities and related settings.

 ## Install